 The new Botanical Garden will be the showroom of the Museum of Natural History.
-The goal for the garden is to stimulate the interest for and the knowledge about the evolution of biological diversity, and to generate an international leading research and dissemination environment.
-The aim for this is to establish a greater understanding of the fundamental meaning the plants have to the life on earth and contribute to a sustainable management of the worlds natural resources.
+The goal for the garden is to stimulate the interest for and the knowledge about the evolution of biological diversity and to generate an internationally leading research and dissemination environment.
+The aim for this is to establish a greater understanding of the fundamental meaning the plants have to the life on earth and contribute to the sustainable management of the world’s natural resources.

-The façade is chosen based on the strict climate requirements.
+The façade is chosen based on strict climate requirements.
 This is to maintain the required growing conditions for the plants.
-Because of the importance of the chose for the materials, there was at an early stage a decision to collaborate with two suppliers that specialize on this field.
-April 2017 SGS/Novum became the supplier for materials for the walls, roofing etc. August same year Gether AS was chosen as the supplier for air conditioning.
+Because of the importance of the materials, there was at an early stage a decision to collaborate with two suppliers that specialize in this field.
+April 2017 SGS/Novum became the supplier for materials for the walls, roofing, etc. August same year Gether AS was chosen as the supplier for air conditioning.